hganchev/hganchev-portfolio/TwinCAT/how-to-split-a-STRING-in-TwinCAT/How-to-split-a-string-in-TwinCAT.md

-# How to split a STRING in TwinCATIntroduction
+# How to split a STRING in TwinCAT
 ### Autor: Hristo Ganchev (https://github.com/hganchev)
 #### Date: 2023-23-08